White1973/DataMing/README.md

-Some works in Machine Learning
+Some paratice in Machine Learning
+All the work is in DataMining